Her name is one of my all-time top 10 favorite females.

 Any rate.

-But don't drink out of the tap because that's got amoebas and scum, and you never know what's in there.
+But don't drink out of the tap because that's got amoebas and scum and you never know what's in there.

-You gotta drink, you gotta drink the bottled water.
+You got to drink the bottled water.

 They don't tell you not putting fluoride in the bottled water.